Haudenosaunee Confederacy Chiefs Council: Structure

+The Haudenosaunee use the longhouse as a symbol of their Confederacy.
+Each nation is assigned a metaphorical role within this structure, with the Onondaga serving as the Keepers of the Fire and the Mohawk and Seneca serving as Keepers of the Eastern and Western Door, respectively.
+The main meeting place is still located at Onondaga, as well as the Six Nations of the Grand River territory.

+Business at the Grand Council follows a regular structure, with the Rotiyanehson divided into two moieties.
+The Mohawk and Seneca are recognized as the Elder Brothers, while the Cayuga (including the Tuscarora) and Oneida are the Younger Brothers in the Grand Council.
+The Onondaga are also considered Elder Brothers, but occupy a separate role as Firekeepers and mediators.

+To initiate debate, the Elder Brother chiefs of the Seneca and Mohawk 'draw' issues from a metaphorical well and pass the issue to the Younger Brother chiefs, who discuss until they reach consensus.
+The Younger Brother chiefs present their opinion, and the two moieties then discuss as a collective with the aim of reaching a full consensus.
+Once a consensus is reached, the issue is passed to the Onondaga chiefs, who can confirm the resolution or offer a counterproposal.

+Each village and nation also retains its own council, with chiefs selected by their Clan Mothers to oversee internal affairs, while the Grand Council addresses matters impacting the entire Confederacy.
+These lower councils follow a similar political structure to the Grand Council, with consensus-oriented debate and legislative roles divided among the clans of each community.

 Major initiatives

 The HDI Green Plan

 A comprehensive framework focusing on renewable energy, sustainable agriculture, and environmental preservation, the HDI Green Plan promotes development that aligns with Haudenosaunee values and ecological balance.

 HCCC and HDI have actively opposed various development projects that threaten treaty rights and the environment.
 The Waterdown Bypass project was halted due to a lack of proper consultation with the Haudenosaunee.
 Enbridge’s Hamilton Reinforcement Project was challenged by HCCC for failing to consult Haudenosaunee representatives.
 Similarly, the Ontario Place Redevelopment has been contested for not adhering to Section 35 of the Constitution Act, which protects Haudenosaunee rights.
 The Volkswagen Group’s Battery Cell Gigafactory has also faced criticism for failing to engage in Nation-to-Nation consultation as required by treaties.

 In 2021, the Haudenosaunee Confederacy Chiefs Council (HCCC) declared a development moratorium across the entire Haldimand Tract, citing violations of Haudenosaunee land rights and lack of proper consultation.